reid-moffat/cribbage-strategy/README.md

 # cribbage-strategy

 Picking which cards to drop in a cribbage hand is tricky because of the sheer amount of possible combinations; you always end up with a guesstimate at best.
-Luckily, this is simple for a program to calculate
+Luckily, optimizing a cribbage hand is simple for a program to calculate

 There are several online calculators that can find points in a given hand and maybe give tips, but this calculator can do more: